-This Chinese green bean soup, also known as mung bean soup, is a sweet and creamy soup that can be served warm or cold!
-Packed with protein and fiber, it is incredibly nourishing and filling.
-The green bean soup dessert requires only four ingredients and can be prepared in an hour.
+This Chinese mung bean soup is a sweet and creamy soup that can be served warm or cold!
+Packed with protein and fiber, it is incredibly nourishing and cooling.
+All you need are 4 ingredients, and it is ready in an hour.

 Jump to: